 Whether you’re at a party getting ready to bust a move or hitting the stage for a classic performance, there are some iconic moves that everyone must attempt once!
 These legendary moves have made a global and generational impact, leaving everyone wanting more and continuing to dance!
+Try to pause with what you do or what casino games you play with daisyslots for a bit.
 Here’s a look at 8 iconic dance moves that everyone should know.

 #1: The Robot

 This is a complete classic for those who can’t dance.
 The Robot has been featured in films, television, and music videos.
 Best suited for those who love to make others laugh or lack foot coordination, the robotic motions of the arms and torso are sure to be a hit that everyone knows and loves.
 Next time you hear a hot hip-hop beat, give this move a try.